kodecocodes/flutter-sample-project/README.md

 	<string>Super App</string>
 ```

-This name will appear under the app's launch icon on the user's iOS device.
+This name will appear under the app's launcher icon on the user's iOS device.

 ### Web